Lie coalgebras and rational homotopy theory II: Hopf invariants: Hopf invariants from the bar complex.

 Expressions involving choices of $\dinv$ for some cochains will be a feature of all of our formulae.
-As Sullivan points out when defining similar formulae in \cite{Sull77}, on the sphere one can make this explicit, as in the proof of the Poincar\'e Lemma. \end{example}
+On the sphere one can make this explicit as in the proof of the Poincar\'e Lemma, as Sullivan pointed out when defining similar formulae in Section~11 of \cite{Sull77}, . \end{example}